 Scrappin BooksHere are some excellent books on scrapbooking.
 Again, prices are approximate.

-You can here, and if it is offered by Amazon.com (and most books are), we will create a direct link.
+You can suggest a book here, and if it is offered by Amazon.com (and most books are), we will create a direct link.
 Please provide title and author, or ISBN.

 Other Internet Resources for ScrapbookingMeet in person with other local Scrapbookers for conversation, inspiration and fun!